2310 E. State Road 364

 - January – February: 9 a.m. – 5 p.m.
 ET, Friday – Sunday

 - Closed: Thanksgiving Day, Christmas Day, and New Year’s Day

 - Area 3 shooting range includes 7, 10, 25, 50, 100, and 200 yard ranges.

 - Area 3 archery range includes 10, 20, 30, and 40 yard ranges.

-- All shooters must read and obey range rules and regulations, sign in, and take a range permit card.
+- All shooters must read and obey range rules and regulations.
 When shooters are finished, the permit card should be filled out and returned at the drop box.

 - There is no fee for use.